 • Math – Level 3

 c.
-You may also reach required placement levels by completing academic course work in combination with placement, SAT® or ACT®test scores.
+You may also reach required placement levels by completing academic course work in combination with placement, SAT® test scores.

 Accessing your Prerequisite Level

 Students who have completed placement testing may access their scores through their Portal account.
 Within the Student menu, click on "Placement Test Summary" to calculate your scores.
 The placement test summary will calculate completed academic course work in combination with your placement test scores to give you an overall placement level.
 If your placement level doesn't meet the required prerequisite levels listed above for this program, you may need to retake one or more of the placement assessments.

-For assistance determining your current placement level, please contact LifeLong Learning at 989-686-9444.
+For assistance determining your current placement level, please contact Continuing Education at 989-686-9340.

 3. High School Diploma or GED® Test Credential

 Students who meet the above prerequisites are required to have a high school diploma or GED® test credential (not a high school certificate of completion) prior to participation in this program.
 This requirement meets the eligibility standards of the ASCP PBT examination.

 As a clinical student, it is your responsibility to maintain current health records while in a health care program.
-For participation in simulated lab experiences and admission to all clinical agencies, students must have a copy of all required documents on file in the LifeLong Learning Office prior to the class start date.
+For participation in simulated lab experiences and admission to all clinical agencies, students must submit a copy of all required documents to Continuing Education (located in the Registrar's Office) prior to the class start date.
 Students who do not have the required documentation will not be allowed to participate in labs in addition to the clinical site and will be dismissed from the program.

 Current Criminal History